Stockton, California's insured debt proves alluring

 Some municipal experts are still cautious about the insurers' ability to fully repay interest and principal to bondholders if there is a default.

-(This version of the story was corrected to fix the size of trades to $65,000 from $65 million in paragraph four.)
+(This story is filed to correct size of trades to $65,000 from $65 million in paragraph 4)

 (Reporting By Joan Gralla; Editing by Stacey Joyce)